Singapore

 - the first SGD 100,000 of expenditure incurred to license qualifying IP.

-For the years of assessment 2024 to 2028, enhanced tax deduction is available at 400% for the first SGD 400,000 of qualifying IP registration expenditure.
-For businesses that generate less than SGD 500 million in revenue for the relevant year, enhanced tax deduction is available at 400% for the first SGD 400,000 of qualifying expenditure incurred to license or acquire IP.
+For the years of assessment 2024 to 2028, an enhanced tax deduction is available at 400% for the first SGD 400,000 of qualifying IP registration expenditure.
+For businesses that generate less than SGD 500 million in revenue for the relevant year, the enhanced tax deduction is available at 400% for the first SGD 400,000 of qualifying expenditure incurred to license or acquire IP.
 See Enterprise Innovation Scheme in the Tax credits and incentives section for details.

 Bad debts